nanoscopic/tripe/README.md

 My personal counter to this total bullshit is "Friendly idiots are a dime a dozen."

+2. "Assholes" don't deserve jobs

+It is common to test social skills when hiring.
+There is a certain level of failure in such testing where it is typical to reject a candidate.
+One way to refer to this practice is by the phrase "We don't hire assholes" or "No assholes allowed".
+At first glance this seems reasonable, because you think to yourself "who wants to work with an asshole?"

+The trouble is that this measurement of "who is and is not an asshole" is highly subjective and is very easily turned into a cheap and easy way to reject any candidate you disagree with.
+This is especially common in companies with a "strong code of behavior", which equates in reality to behaving like a cult.

+Many of us have met many "assholes" who we disliked in the workplace, and who seemed to be enabled by the system.
+Because of this, the idea of "banning or rejecting the assholes" is appealing to common sense.

+The deeper problem with "measuring assholishness" is that it is claimed to be a permanent and clearly visible attribute of an individual.

+This couldn't be further from the truth.
+There are people who behave like an asshole chronically.
+These are not the only people being rejected by the "no asshole evaluation".

+Behaving badly is not an attribute.
+It is an action.
+It is not a part of who a person is.
+There is no person who we can reasonably say "This person is an asshole inherently and always."
+Humans are able to learn and modify their behavior.
+Further, even if it was true that a person could permanently "be an asshole", it is not true that such a person couldn't choose to behave in a proper and acceptable fashion within the workplace.

+Essentially, those who push the "no asshole" concept are pushing thought crime and judgement by stereotype.
+They are often pushing some personal cult ideology as well.
+The anti-asshole is not a polite, accepting, and loving person.
+The anti-asshole is an asshole also, just a different variant.
+That variant is very judgemental and refuses to accept people who don't abide by their cult ideology.

 ## I can has copy paste

 Poster surfed the internet or flipped through some techy books, and found something that looks good.
 They copy and paste it to as a post, and get accolades for the wonderful stuff they came up with.
 They didn't, though, come up with it.
 It's plagiarism.
 Don't do this.
 If it was a short quote, and they source the quote, under US law it could be fair-use of copyrighted material.
 They never do that though.
 They always pretend as if they came up with the information themselves.